Goodwyn-Bailey House

 The Smiths began their restoration by removing the additions to the house as well as those portions of the home which had deteriorated beyond repair.
 As work progressed, the original location of moved doors, windows, and staircase became evident.
 In many areas, decorative trim had been moved intact or reused in other areas of the home.

 Removal of the 20th century staircase exposed the original outline of the early stair.
 The Smiths have recreated the stair with old materials where possible, including a newel post from a demolished Coweta home of the same era.

 The doorway to the west parlor was returned to its original position under the restored stair.
 Double French doors had been added to the east parlor, which were removed and the original door trim found in another part of the home (matching the room's window trim) was placed back in position.

 The single panelled double doors from the front of the home were found on a closet in the house (having been replaced by a more "modern" doorway at some point) Matching doors were made by Herbert Gordy, Coweta's master carpenter (brother of D.X.
 Gordy, the renowned potter) for the rear of the stair hall.

 Mr. Gordy reproduced the bases for the massive columns from an early photograph and all other detail work needed for the restoration.
 The full-width front porch was of concrete, removed by Mr. Smith with a jackhammer.
 The balcony was replaced using the early photograph as a guide.

 Mr. Smith, his wife, and his father carefully repaired, replaced where needed, and skim-coated all of the plaster walls and ceilings in the home.
 The floor of the dining room was replaced with period flooring and the work on the dining room turned up evidence of the back staircase to the basement "summer kitchen" and to the second floor rear bedroom.
 This staircase was restored to its original configuration with meticulous attention given to blend new materials with old.
 The job is so skillfully done that there is no evidence that the stair had not remained untouched for a century and a half.
 The brick floor to the lower-level room and the missing mantel were replaced.
 Two windows which had been changed were replaced with copies of the one intact window in the room.

 The "new" kitchen was removed and a wing added to the house to accommodate the Smith's kitchen and sitting room.
-Every effort was made to keep the flavor of the early home in the new construction and the result is remarkably successful blend of a functional family area incorporated into the restoration.
+Every effort was made to keep the flavor of the early home in the new construction and the result is a blend of a functional family area incorporated into the restoration.

 The Smiths had acquired several outbuildings of the period and plan their restoration.
 The home has been opened to school children of the county as a part of the Heritage Education Program sponsored by the Coweta County School System.